GeneralProducts/day-of-code/_posts/2018-09-08-download-the-starter-kit.md

 ## Process the files

-Type `ls`, which is the command for "list files",  and press **enter** to see a list of the files in your _publisher-website_ directory.
+On the Mac, type `ls`, and on Windows type `DIR`, which are the commands for "list files",  and press **enter** to see a list of the files in your _publisher-website_ directory.
 You will see something like this:

 {% highlight bash %}
 Emma@Emmas-MBP-3 publisher-website $ ls